 The regulation and Division 3 of Chapter 23 of the Part 138 MOS set out the requirements for an individual to conduct training and checking activities.
-One of the requirements is that an individual must be nominated in writing unless one of the exceptions listed in the MOS is applicable to the person intended to be used to conduct the training or checking activity19.

-If a nomination is required to be made, it must be made by an entry in the operator's operations manual, or a document provided by the operator to CASA, and state that the individual meets the requirements20.
+One of the requirements is that an individual must be nominated in writing18.
+The nomination must be made by an entry in the operator's operations manual, or a document provided by the operator to CASA, and state that the individual meets the requirements19.